PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 mutation fixture performs exactly one.
 The internal type is not re-exported by the public core package, and diagnostics remain the same mutable list contract for existing consumers.

+The next graph-scan boundary is the absolute-final SINet cleanup.
+Six bounded, transactional SINet owners execute in a fixed terminal order, each followed by an unconditional static-shape reconciliation.
+Every owner already returns one complete mutation counter and has positive, no-op, rejection, and idempotence fixtures.
+A strict expected-failure architecture contract now maps each owner to its exact counter and requires its following reconciliation to be guarded by that counter.
+This preserves all six pass calls and their order while allowing the common zero-owner path to avoid six full operator/tensor reconciliation scans.
+Production remains unchanged at this characterization checkpoint.